andypbrowne/andypbrowne/content/blog/reops-toolbox/reops-toolbox.md

 It’s a lot to talk about – so for now I just want to share a small bit about how it was made and some things I learned about the practice of research.

+## Into the toolbox

 I was really lucky to work with two great collaborators on this project.
-Carolyn Morgan is a UX Researcher and the brains behind the survey design: she lent her expertise in 18+ interviews and the survey design we conducted.
-I’m most thankful to Caro for driving these things home and bringing so much confidence to the project.
+Carolyn Morgan is a UX Researcher and the brains behind the survey design: she lent her expertise in 18+ interviews.
+I’m most thankful to Caro for driving these things home and bringing so much rigor and confidence to the project.
 Derek Nguyen is a Web Developer (and an impressive UX Designer too) who used our Airtable data and turned it into an interactive website.
 On this project I focused on project management and interaction design, but also learned a lot from my collaborators.

 One area I was able to get some new experience in was research note taking and qualitative analysis.
 In the past I would have used plain text documents or an app like Optimal Workshop’s Reframer for note taking and analysis.
 But this time Caro suggested a more integrated approach.
 We took notes on a digital whiteboard called Miro.
 We even layered observations on top of screen shots of the block-level wireframes (see 2nd screenshot below).
 I suppose this could have been done directly in Figma~~,~~ where I designed the wires, but with the Miro board, we were able to tag/label the sticky notes to make the later analysis easier.